Public and Nonprofit Management Program

 Students wishing to select an elective not listed above, or one at another BU School or College, must get the approval of David Stolow, Faculty Director of the PNP Program, and fill out an Elective Request Form available in the Graduate Programs Office.

-Students are required to complete a 300-hour paid internship in a public, private, or nonprofit organization.
+Students are required to complete a 300-hour internship in a public, private, or nonprofit organization.
 Students selecting a private sector enterprise must focus their work on corporate social responsibility, sustainability, cause marketing, social enterprise, social impact, philanthropy or work for a socially responsible company.
-Students must confirm their internship with the GPO.
-Please complete the pre- and post-internship forms.
+Students must confirm their internship with the GPO by completing the pre- and post-internship forms.

 MS·MBA students are eligible to enroll in the Public and Nonprofit Management Program, and may complete the required internship following the MSIS summer intensive courses.